Personal Alcohol Licence Application

 To qualify for a personal licence you must fulfil certain criteria.
 These are set out in the Licensing Act 2003.
 We must grant the licence if it appears that:

 - you have not previously held a personal licence which has been forfeited within the period of five years

 - before making the application, you possess an accredited licensing qualification, or you are a person of prescribed description

 - you have not been convicted of any relevant or foreign offence

 - you have the right to live and work in the UK

 Before a personal licence may be issued you must:

-- download and complete a Personal Alcohol Licence application form including a Disclosure of Convictions and Civil Immigration Penalties and Declaration.
+- complete the following Personal Alcohol Licence application form including the Disclosure of Convictions and Civil Immigration Penalties and Declaration, which is immediately after the application declaration page.
 To see more about how we record and store your information please see the Council’s privacy notice.